 The communities of Aurora, Newmarket, and parts of East Gwillimbury (Queensville, Holland Landing and Sharon) are forecast to grow by 80 per cent from 2016 to 2041.
-An Individual Environmental Assessment was completed in 2014 and is awaiting approval for the area that would be served by Upper York Sewage Solutions, which includes Queensville, Holland Landing, Sharon, Aurora and Newmarket (See Volume 3, Appendix A).
+The Upper York Sewage Solutions Environmental Assessment was completed in 2014 and is awaiting approval for the area that would be served by Upper York Sewage Solutions, which includes Queensville, Holland Landing, Sharon, Aurora and Newmarket (See Volume 3, Appendix 3 A).
 The preferred solution is to:

-- Build a new water reclamation centre in East Gwillimbury with a capacity of 40 million litres a day, to be implemented in two stages; - Twin the existing Newmarket Sewage Pumping Station forcemain and Bogart Creek Sewage Pumping Station forcemain.
+- Build a new water reclamation centre with a capacity of 40 million litres a day, to be implemented in two stages; - Twin the existing Newmarket Sewage Pumping Station forcemain and Bogart Creek Sewage Pumping Station forcemain to continue to be serviced by the YDSS.